rtomayko/tilt/README.md

 keeping backwards compatibility across Tilt version.
 Some integrations are maintained by the *community*, which is handled in the following way:

-- The Tilt team will liberally accept pull requests against the template integration.
+- The Tilt team will liberally accept pull requests to update existing community-maintained template integrations.
 It's up to the community as a whole to make sure the integration stays consistent and backwards compatible over time.
 - Test failures in community-maintained integrations will not be prioritized by the Tilt team and a new version of Tilt might be released even though these tests are failing.
 - Anyone can become a maintainer for a template engine integration they care about.
 Just open an issue and we'll figure it out.
+- The Tilt team is no longer accepting new community-maintained template integrations.

 These template engines ship with their own Tilt integration: